shedskin/shedskin/doc/README.rst

 3. Profile-guided optimization can help to squeeze out even more performance.
 For a recent version of GCC, first compile and run the generated code with ``-fprofile-generate``, then with ``fprofile-use``.

-4. Several Python features (that may slow down your program) are not always necessary, and can be turned off for generated code.
+4. Several Python features (that may slow down generated code) are not always necessary, and can be turned off.
 See the section `Command-line Options`_ for details.

 5. When optimizing, it is extremely useful to know exactly how much time is spent in each part of your program.
 The program `Gprof2Dot`_ can be used to generate beautiful graphs for both the Python code and the compiled code.